-The purpose of this Guide is to explain the ECB's approach to the assessment of licence applications for new fintech banks and for the establishment of specialised subsidiaries of existing credit institutions (both significant institutions and less significant institutions) applying a fintech business model.
-Fintech banks must be held to the same standards as all other types of credit institution.
+The purpose of this Guide is to introduce a consistent approach to the assessment of licence applications for new fintech banks and for the establishment of specialised subsidiaries of existing credit institutions (both significant institutions and less significant institutions) applying a fintech business model.
+This is in line with the objective of ensuring that fintech banks are held to the same standards as all other types of credit institution in terms of licence requirements.

-The Guide was approved by the ECB's Supervisory Board in January 2018.
+The Guide was approved by the ECB's Supervisory Board in June 2017

-The Guide reflects policies agreed upon by the Supervisory Board (without prejudice to national and EU legal frameworks) and relates to supervisory considerations of particular relevance to fintech bank applicants.
-However, these considerations are not exclusively applicable to fintech banks and may equally be relevant to the assessment of banks with more traditional business models.

-The policies, practices and processes set out in this Guide may have to be updated and adapted to reflect new developments and experience gained in practice.
-They will be regularly reviewed in the light of the ongoing development of supervisory practices for authorisations and international and European regulatory developments, as well as new interpretations of the Capital Requirements Directive (CRD IV) by, for example, the Court of Justice of the European Union.
+The Guide reflects policies that had been agreed on by the Supervisory Board by end-June 2017, and relates to supervisory considerations of particular relevance to fintech bank applicants.
+They are not exclusively applicable to fintech banks and may equally be relevant to the assessment of banks with more traditional business models.
+Furthermore, these policies were adopted without prejudice to national and EU law requirements, and the technical standards of the European Banking Authority (EBA).
+They will be reviewed in the light of the ongoing development of the SSM supervisory practices for authorisations and international and European regulatory developments, as well as new interpretations of the Capital Requirements Directive